 The spread is how brokers make their money.
 Wider spreads will result in a higher asking price and a lower bid price.
 The consequence to this is that you have to pay more when you buy and get less when you sell, which makes it more difficult to realize a profit.

 Spreads are important because they affect the return on your trading strategy in a big way.
-As a forex spot market trader, your sole interest is buying low and selling high (like futures and commodities trading).
+As a trader, your sole interest is buying low and selling high (like futures and commodities trading).
 Wider spreads means buying higher and having to sell lower.
 A half-pip lower spread doesn't necessarily sound like much, but it can easily mean the difference between a profitable trading strategy and one that isn’t profitable.

 The tighter the spread is the better things are going to be for you.
 However tight spreads are only meaningful when they are paired up with good execution.
 Quality of trade execution will decide whether you actually receive tight spreads.
 A good example of this is when your screen shows a tight spread, but your trade is filled a few pips to your disadvantage or is mysteriously rejected.